Last updated on 2023.06.06

 Don’t believe it, just get used to it.
 Let it sit in your mind until you’re no longer unsettled.
 There – you just learnt a mindfulness practice.

 And if you can’t allow yourself even this modicum of mental flexibility, you should stop reading now and go do something else.

 To unfold the Power of Mind, you need to make room for it.
 This often requires letting go of your assumptions and the pseudoscientific nonsense you’ve been goaded with your entire life.

 One of those unfounded assumptions is that Mind is contained entirely in the brain.

 Science has barely touched on the role of the gut and other internal organs in your mentality.
 Because whatever You is, it sure isn’t limited to the brain.
 I’m not going to cite all the dreadful literature on amputees, amnesiacs and the microbiome to convince you of this.
 Use your brain for once.
 And your gut.
 Trust your instincts.

 Instinct is fundamental Mind.
 And you can see the instinct to move and explore in infants long before they learn to talk or even walk.
-Because movement has a function that you won’t find in the highbrow credentialed-idiot magazines you read.
+Because movement has a function that you won’t find in highbrow credentialed-idiot magazines.